Download the all-new Republic app:

 Advertisement

 Pro-Russia separatists have held portions of both eastern provinces since 2014, and Moscow recognizes all of Luhansk and Donetsk as sovereign republics.
-Syria’s government said Wednesday that it would also recognize “independence and sovereignty” of two areas.
+Syria’s government said Wednesday that it would also recognize the “independence and sovereignty” of the two areas.

-re was immediate response from Ukrainian military.
+There was no immediate response from the Ukrainian military.

 16:32 IST, July 3rd 2022